cbkow/mpv-union/README.md

 - MPV isn't aware of frames in videos, so the frame count is generated on the fly by multiplying fps and duration--hence the "estimation."
 It then rounds up/down the frame values to a whole number.
 It can occasionally be one frame off compared to a DCC or NLE in framerates, such as 23.976 or 29.97.
 Most video players are like this, but it's worth mentioning.

 - The EXR extraction uses ACES 1.2 or Blender 4.1 OCIO configs directly in OpenImageIO.
-The transcoding, playback, and playback color space transforms use LUTs, which are generated with ociotools using those same configurations.
+The transcoding, playback, and playback color space transforms use LUTs, which are generated with ociobakelut using those same configurations.

 - The LUT workflow could be more efficient for a few reasons.
 Quality is one of them, but also MPV doesn't allow for on-the-fly LUT swapping.
 I am getting around that by launching another instance of MPV and closing the old one--attempting to capture playback and window size/positions and transferring that to the new MPV instance.
 This process is a can of worms.
 To capture mpv's positioning, the plugin has to account for DPI-scaling and then calculate that location.
 There is a performance penalty to it that I don't love.